Copyrights protect creative expressions from unauthorized reproduction.

 For statutory damages, you can get $750–$30,000 per work infringed upon. (not per infringement) If willful, it can go up to $150,000.
 17 U.S.C. § 504(c).
 You can also get attorney's fees and possibly punitive damages.

-- For statutory damages, you have to have registered an unpublished work or published the work and registered it or register within three months of publishing it.
+- For statutory damages, you have to have registered an unpublished work or register a published work before or within three months of publishing it.
 17 U.S.C. § 412.

 - Statutory damages are subject to the innocent infringement defense.
 If the infringer had no reason to believe that his acts constituted copyright infringement, the damages may be reduced, to a minimum of $200.
 This defense cannot be raised if there was a notice of copyright with the work.